cylc/cylc-admin/docs/proposal-spawn-on-d.md

   - No stalled workflows due to unspawned waiting tasks downstream of a failed task
 - "Re-flow" sub-graphs of the workflow by simply triggering the top task
   - (automatic partial triggering by the original flow is difficult though)
+- Solves the first-instance problem of task definitions added mid-run
+  - (in SoS users have to add the first instance manually - after which it will spawn its own next-cycle successor - because we can't guess which instance should be the first one; in SoD the right one will just appear on demand)

 ## Implementation Overview